ksauln/LocalChatRAG/README.md

 ## Overview

 The chat app allows users to easily upload a folder containing documents, process them into a searchable vector database, and then ask questions using a sophisticated LLM reasoning process.
-Each conversation is stored in a SQL-backed chat history, making it possible to review past interactions or clear them to start anew.

 ### Preview